TottAditS/TaskForce/README.md

 <h3>Advanced URP PostProcessing (Technical Programmer)</h3>
 <p align="justify">This feature involves the implementation of enhanced post-processing effects using Unity’s Universal Render Pipeline (URP).
 The focus was on achieving high-quality visual aesthetics through improved lighting, bloom, and color grading, all while maintaining optimal performance.</p>

-<h3>Simple Scriptable Objects</h3>
-<p align="justify">Scriptable Objects were used to streamline data management, enabling efficient handling of configuration files and game settings.
-This approach allowed for modular and scalable game design, making it easier to iterate on various aspects of the game.</p>

 <h3>What I Learned From Make This Game</h3>
 <p align="justify">Through the development of this game, I gained a deeper understanding of Unity’s physics system, refined my skills in post-processing with URP, and enhanced my knowledge of data-driven design using Scriptable Objects.
 These experiences have contributed to my ability to build more complex and visually polished game projects.</p>